Exekutiveone/Virtaul_Ares/README.md

 The map editor is available at `http://127.0.0.1:5000/map2`.
 A simple view of the API output can be found at `http://127.0.0.1:5000/status`.

+## Battery model

+Each episode starts with a full battery.
+During simulation the battery level decreases proportionally to the car's RPM and the elapsed time.
+The current battery percentage is included in the RL state.
+If it reaches 0&nbsp;% before the goal is achieved the agent receives an additional penalty and the episode ends.

 ## Saving and loading maps

 The control panel of `map2.html` contains buttons for working with maps.
 Maps